 We are a self-governing body that are responsible for our own financial and organisational liabilities.
 We openly welcome all Chartered Physiotherapists, Physiotherapy Assistants and Students working within or specialising in Aquatic Therapy practice.

-Originally the Hydrotherapy Association of Chartered Physiotherapists (HACP) was founded by Alison Skinner, Yvonne Rogers, Margaret Campion, Helen Whitelock and others in 1984.
+Originally the Hydrotherapy Association of Chartered Physiotherapists (HACP) was founded by Alison Skinner & Yvonne Rogers in 1989 following an 'expression of interest' meeting in 1988 hosted by Pam Harris.
+Sheila Ingerfield was the first Chair.
 The initial remit was to provide specialist support to Physiotherapists working in Hydrotherapy.
 “To promote Hydrotherapy as a treatment modality, and to ensure that Physiotherapists have sufficient skills and knowledge to utilise hydrotherapy safely and effectively”

 Since then, twice yearly study days, a biannual journal "Aqualines" and further publications have come from this committed group.